-Beginning in 1991, we began issuing stock options to directors, officers, employees and consultants.
-Our board of directors created a pool of reserved shares of common stock for issuance to these individuals and granted options using individual stock option agreements that followed a general form.
-We refer to this process as our 1991 Stock Option Program, or 1991 Program.
-As of March 31, 2004, there were a total of 2,721 shares of common stock reserved for issuance under our 1991 Program, subject to adjustment for any future stock split, or any future stock dividend or other similar change in our common stock or our capital structure.
-Under our 1991 Program, as of March 31, 2004, options to purchase 560 shares of our common stock had been exercised, options to purchase 653 shares of our common stock were outstanding and 1,509 shares of our common stock remained available for grant.
-As of March 31, 2004, the outstanding options were exercisable at a weighted average exercise price of approximately \$394.18 per share.
-The foregoing share numbers reflect a 1-for-200 reverse split of our capital stock effected in October 2002 and a 1-for-3.5 reverse split of our common stock which was approved by our stockholders on April 30, 2004.
-We have not granted any options under our 1991 Program since August 1997, and following the consummation of this offering, no additional options will be granted under our 1991 Program.
+Our 1995 Stock Option/Stock Issuance Plan, or the 1995 Plan, was approved by our board of directors and stockholders in December 1995.
+As of March 31, 2004, there were a total of 9,525 shares of common stock reserved for issuance under our 1995 Plan, subject to adjustment for any future stock split, or any future stock dividend or other similar change in our common stock or our capital structure.
+As of March 31, 2004, options to purchase 1,984 shares of our common stock had been exercised, options to purchase 2,294 shares of our common stock were outstanding and 5,247 shares of our common stock remained available for grant.
+As of March 31, 2004, the outstanding options were exercisable at a weighted average exercise price of approximately \$112.62 per share.
+The foregoing share numbers reflect a 1-for-200 reverse split of our capital stock effected in October 2002.
+After the consummation of this offering, no additional options will be granted under our 1995 Plan.